-- The Yu-Gi-Oh! card"Dimension Wall", where the art is basically a guy thrusting his sword at someone, his arms and weapon have disappeared into a portal and are coming up fast behind him.
+- The Yu-Gi-Oh! card "Dimension Wall", where the art is basically Warrior Dai Grepher thrusting his sword at D.D.
+Warrior Lady, his arms and weapon have disappeared into a portal and are coming up fast behind him.
 Deadly dodging via magic.

-- In Spider-Man, both the film and the comics, Green Goblin remotely launches his hovercraft at Spider-Man, who gets out of its way in time for it to hit Green Goblin himself.
+- In both the the comics and the Spider-Man film, Green Goblin remotely launches his hovercraft at Spider-Man, who gets out of its way in time for it to hit Green Goblin himself.

 - This is also his common technique for taking down stronger opponents such as Scorpion or the Rhino.

 - Used to defeat more than a few supervillains Spidey faced in Spider-Man: The Animated Series, due to the fact that Spidey wasn't allowed to punch anybody due to Executive Meddling.

 - Also, used in The Spectacular Spider-Man.
 Spider-Man does this while mocking Shocker, goading him into unwittingly blasting a building's supports, causing it to collapse.
 Spidey also uses this in a sewer system, making the Rhino punch so many holes in the pipes that the steam overheats him, and leaves him exhausted and delirious.